Disposition (Scots law): Warrandice (guarantees) of dispositions

 A full and absolute warrandice (in other jurisdictions called a warranty) is implied in law in the granting of a disposition.
 Even a simple usage of "I grant warrandice" in the disposition is enough to make a full and absolute warrandice in a disposition.
 However, where the property is a gift, the giftee only receives simple warrandice in the disposition covering (3), below, alone.
 A further exception is where the property is acquired under-value and only a fact and deed warrandice is granted under the disposition (covering (1), (2) and (3) below).

-Typically, when the Seller grants the disposition, the Seller therefore will warrant (ie: guarantee) the following four warranties:
+Typically, when the Seller grants the disposition, the Seller therefore will warrant (i.e.: guarantee) the following four warranties: